shaisachs/origin-of-sadness/origin-of-sadness.md

 "Have you figured it out yet, Papa?"

 He turned the question over in his head as he placed the seed into the little depression in the soil, heaped a little bit more dirt onto the top, and patted the completed mound flat.
-And finally he remembered the question she had asked just after lunch.
+Finally he remembered the question she had asked just after lunch.

 "Have I figured out why that song made you sad?
 No, I'm afraid I haven't."